Accessibility Tools

 Core decompression is often combined with bone and cartilage grafting to help regenerate healthy bone and support cartilage at the hip joint.
 A bone graft is healthy bone tissue that is transplanted to an area of the body where it is needed.
 The tissue may be taken from a donor (allograft) or from another bone in your body (autograft).

 There are also several synthetic bone grafts available today.
 Sometimes, your own bone marrow cells may be mixed together with the graft substitute to help in the bone regeneration process.
-It is importat to speak with your surgeon about the available options that may be used for your procedure.
+It is important to speak with your surgeon about the available options that may be used for your procedure.

-Vascularized Fibula Graft
+Vascularised Fibula Graft

-Another surgical option is a vascularized fibula graft.
+Another surgical option is a vascularised fibula graft.
 In this procedure, a segment of bone is taken from the small bone in your leg (fibula) along with its blood supply (an artery and vein).
 This graft is transplanted into a hole created in the femoral neck and head, and the artery and vein are reattached to help heal the area of osteonecrosis.

 Total Hip Replacement